Designing information architecture for over a century of reported case law.

 Victorian Reports is the authorised law report series of the Supreme Court of Victoria, published since 1905.
 Print copies carry institutional weight by existing on a shelf.
 The digital platform needed to carry that same authority.
 It wasn't.

-The website felt generic.
+The website read as generic.
 Authority was buried.
 Case discovery was fragmented.
 Subscription paths were unclear.
 Enterprise buyers couldn't find invoice options.
 Print-first thinking hadn't been translated to digital-first design.

 The Digital Gap